Akshaylende/Akshaylende/README.md

 - 👋 Hi, I’m @Akshaylende
-- 👀 I’m interested in Competitive Programming
+- 👀 I’m interested in solving real-world problems in Software Development
 - 🌱 I’m currently learning Distributed Systems
 - 💞️ I’m looking to collaborate on Complex projects
 - 📫 How to reach me By Email or Phone